-Betta fish poop can be brown, tan, yellow, or white.
+The feces can be brown, tan, yellow, or white.
 Brown and tan colors are considered healthy fish poop, while white and yellow poops observe unhealthy fish.
-Sometimes, fish poop can have shades of red color due to fish food colorings.
+Sometimes, feces can have shades of red color due to food colorings.

-Betta Poop Red – Should You Concern About Red Betta Poop?
+Betta Poop Red – Should You Concern About Red Betta feces?

 Betta Poop White

-Parasite infected white poops imitate dancing against water current.
+Parasite-infected white poops imitate dancing against the water current.
 That is a clear sign of infected worms.
-If the poops are thin, stringy, and white, that is due to starving.
+If the poops are thin, stringy, and white, that is due to starvation.

 If that doesn’t treat the problem, you’ll have to feed them anti-parasite food.

-Betta parasite poop looks white or yellow and sometimes in red (like a pom-pom.)
-If you happen to see stringy, long poop that stays in the anus for more than two to three minutes and they are yellow, white, or red-colored, it’s better to take your fish to a veterinarian.
+Parasite poop looks white or yellow and sometimes in red (like a pom-pom.)
+If you happen to see stringy, long poop that stays in the anus for more than two to three minutes and they are yellow, white, or red-colored, it’s better to take your betta fish to a veterinarian.

-What Can I Predict From Betta Fish Poo Color
+What Can I Predict From Betta Fish feces Color

-Betta fish poop is the first odd thing you’ll see in a sick fish.
+Their poop is the first odd thing you’ll see in a sick fish.
 When your fish is sick, it’ll poop in odd colors.
 If left untreated, you may lose your pet.
-So, checking on fish poop is vital in keeping betta fish.
+So, checking on poop is vital in keeping them.